eto-ai/rikai/README.md

 WHERE split = "train" LIMIT 100;
 ```

-Rikai can use Mlflow as its model registry.
+Rikai can use MLflow as its model registry.
 This allows you to automatically pickup the latest
 model version if you're using the mlflow model registry.
+Here is a list of supported model flavors:
++ PyTorch (pytorch)
++ Scikit-learn (sklearn)

 ```sql
 CREATE MODEL yolo5